ZilchOS/nix/doc/manual/src/release-notes/rl-2.17.md

   This has been around for a long time and is therefore supported for backwards compatibility, but should not be relied upon.

 * Tarball flakes can now redirect to an "immutable" URL that will be recorded in lock files.
 This allows the use of "mutable" tarball URLs like `https://example.org/hello/latest.tar.gz` in flakes.
 See the [tarball fetcher](../protocols/tarball-fetcher.md) for details.

+* (nix-zilched) OpenSSL dependency has been dropped in favour of libsodium.